hutchutchutch/base-power/replit.md

-# Photo Verification Application
+# Dynamic Survey Management System for Utility Companies

 ## Overview

-This is a React-based photo verification application that uses AI (OpenAI GPT-4o) to verify that users take photos of specific objects in a guided sequence.
-The app presents users with a series of photo tasks (smartphone, keys, water bottle, wallet) and uses computer vision to verify that the correct objects are captured in each photo.
+This is a comprehensive React-based survey management platform that allows utility companies to create custom photo verification surveys and send them to users via email invitations.
+The system includes an admin panel for survey creation, dynamic survey configuration, and AI-powered photo verification using OpenAI Vision API.
+Users receive invitation links to complete surveys on mobile devices with a Typeform-style interface.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 30, 2025)

+✓ Transformed simple photo verification app into full survey management system ✓ Added PostgreSQL database with surveys, steps, invitations, and sessions tables
+✓ Created admin panel for survey creation and user invitation management ✓ Implemented dynamic survey configuration with custom steps and tips ✓ Added email invitation system with unique tokens and expiry dates ✓ Built mobile-first survey interface for users with invitation tokens ✓ Maintained AI photo verification using OpenAI Vision API

 ## System Architecture

-The application follows a modern full-stack architecture with clear separation between frontend and backend concerns:
+The application follows a modern full-stack architecture with clear separation between admin and user experiences:

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript